Mexico is a popular destination for U.S. expats.

 Non-residents are only taxed on income earned in Mexico.

-Income Tax Guide for Residents
+Income Tax Rate for Residents in Mexico

 An expat is considered a tax resident in Mexico if he or she establishes a home in Mexico.